najnad/TournamentTracker/README.md

 # TournamentTracker
-Project that introduces me to .NET Core and C#
+Project that introduces me to C#